nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/80-Swate-HandsOn.md

 4. Click the *Update Ontology Terms* <a href="./../img/Swate-Overlay-Exp.jpg" target="_blank">quick access button</a>, to update the reference columns.

 ---
+-->
 ## Remove building blocks

-If there are any Building Blocks which do not fit your experiment you can use the <kbd>Remove Building Block</kbd> quick access button to remove it including all related (hidden) reference columns.
+If there are any Building Blocks which do not fit your experiment you can use right click --> Delete Column to remove it including all related (hidden) reference columns.

-:warning: Due to the hidden reference columns, we recommend not to delete table columns via usual Excel functions.

 ---

 ## New process, new worksheet

-1. Add a new sheet to the `assays/rnaseq/isa.assay.xlsx)` workbook.
+1. Add a new sheet to the `assays/rnaseq/isa.assay.xlsx` workbook.
 2. Add the template "RNASeq Assay"

 ---